Overwatch League MVP Sinatraa leaves Overwatch for Valorant

 Sentinels upgrade

 Sinatraa isn’t the only purchase for the Sentinels, who are in the process of assembling a Valorant team – with Shahzeeb “ShahZaM” Khan, Hunter “SicK” Mims and Jared “zombs” Gitlin.
-This makes them the second team besides T1 to officially build a Valorant Team.
-Unofficially, however, there are far more teams tuning into Valorant esports: There are also reports of NRG, 100 Thieves, and Team Liquid preparing for Valorant.
+This makes them the second team besides T1 to officially a Valorant Team.
+Unofficially, however, there are far more teams into Valorant esports: There are also reports of NRG, 100 Thieves, and Team Liquid preparing for Valorant.
 Given the appeal and importance the game already has, that’s not so surprising.

 Overwatch

-Overwatch is a computer game by Blizzard Entertainment (Diablo 3, World of Warcraft) and a first-person shooter with individual fantasy elements.
+Overwatch is a computer game by Blizzard Entertainment (Diablo 3, World of Warcraft) and a -person shooter with individual elements.
 The game was released in May 2016.

 In Overwatch, the player must choose between 21 unique characters, which can be freely selected in a loosely held classification system (offensive and defensive class, support unit and tanks).